MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/01-create-workspace.md

     module: 'Module 1: Create Azure Machine Learning resources with the CLI (v2)'
 ---

-# Create an Azure Machine Learning Workspace and assets with the CLI (v2)
+# Create an Azure Machine Learning workspace and assets with the CLI (v2)

 In this exercise, you will create and explore an Azure Machine Learning workspace using the Azure Cloud Shell.